AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

 3. If the square root and the rounded down square root do not equal one another (`!==`), it means that the square root is not an integer, so we are not interested in it.
 In such a case, we use the `continue` statement to skip on to the next loop iteration without recording the number anywhere.
 4. If the square root is an integer, we skip past the `if` block entirely, so the `continue` statement is not executed; instead, we concatenate the current `i` value plus a space on to the end of the paragraph content.

-You can see this example of Mozilla's code in action [here](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/integer-squares.html).
+You can see this example of Mozilla's code in action in my accompanying [integer-squares.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/integer-squares.html) file.

 ## while and do...while